zersiax/zersiax.github.io/session2.md

 ## Visual Studio Code
 ### Just what is this thing?

 [Visual Studio Code](https://code.visualstudio.com) is an open-source code editor\* made by Microsoft.
-It shares a name with [Microsoft Visual Studio](https://visualstudio.com), which is n Integrated Development Environment or IDE\* for short.
+It shares a name with [Microsoft Visual Studio](https://visualstudio.com), which is an Integrated Development Environment or IDE\* for short.
 Whereas Visual Studio has existed for about 25 years, VS Code is more of a new kid on the block that took the internet by storm over the last 8 or so years.
 So how do they differ?